Caring For your Pomeranian, Pom Information, Pomeranian Health, Pomeranian Puppy Care, Puppies

 Puppy Needs:

-• Important socialization period: Expose the puppy to various things, including other dogs and animals, without overexposing it.
+• Important socialization period: Expose the puppy to a variety of experiences, including other dogs and animals, without overexposing it.
 Stress can be felt at this age.

 • Provide a variety of chew toys and bones for your dog to enjoy.